BlissRoms-x86/Documentation/Installation/using-the-windows-installer/using-the-windows-installer.md

 ## Using the Windows Installer

-We maintain an installer for Windows, but we still reccommend using the standard EFI install method from our bootable USB in order to take advantage of the stability, security and updatability of Bliss OS builds.
+We maintain an installer for Windows, but we still recommend using the standard EFI install method from our bootable USB in order to take advantage of the stability, security and updatability of Bliss OS builds.

 #### Downloading the installer